The verdict

 What AI doesn't mention

-weiman.comBest forHomeowners with expensive natural stone countertops who need safe, effective sanitization after food prep or mild illness.
+weiman.comBest forHomeowners with extensive natural stone surfaces who need a safe, non-damaging way to disinfect their kitchen and bathrooms after an illness.

 What AI consistently says